sungchun12/aiy-vision-kit/README.md

 # aiy-vision-kit-button-creation
 Press a button to light up and play FFVII victory fanfare theme music.

-This was based on Google's AIY Vision Kit and taken from the main repository in the link below.
+This was based on Google's AIY Vision Kit and taken from the main repository in the links below.

 **Repo**: https://github.com/google/aiyprojects-raspbian